Building the Superinsulated Dome

 On the other hand, besides the summer heat issue, skylights can be obscured for weeks following an ice storm, while vertical windows under overhangs remain clear.

-I put 6" of foam around the base of the riser wall in an attempt to keep the cold air away from the concrete slab.
+I put 6" of foam around the base of the riser wall to keep cold air away from the concrete slab.

 The foam was followed by plywood, the angle of which makes the riser wall look like a continuation of the curve of the dome.